subugoe/solr-importer/README.md

        |- core module
        |- web module

+As you can see, this is a new composite project that contains several modules, and the importer project from this repository becomes one of the modules.
 The parent project is needed to have the importer and the plugin under one roof as modules.
 This way, it is easy to manage the dependencies between them.

+The project is managed by Gradle.
+In general, you must create a new Gradle project (the parent) with a module that will contain the plugin extensions.
+This new project can be pushed into its own git repository.
+Then you clone the importer (this project) into the parent's directory and define it and its modules (core and web) as the parent's modules.
+In fact, it is not a problem for git to have one repository nested into another locally.
+You still can push and pull separately.
+This way, you can reuse the generic importer project in several specific parent projects.

+### Dependencies

 At compile time, the plugin depends on the importer, because it needs to extend and use its classes.
 More precisely, the plugin must depend on the 'core' module.
-This dependency (and in fact the whole project management) is managed by Gradle.

-Long story short, you must create a new Gradle project (the parent) with a module that will contain the plugin extensions.
-Then you clone the importer (this project) into the parent's directory and define it and its modules (core and web) as the parent's modules.
-(In fact, it is not a problem for git to have one repository nested into another locally.
-You still can push and pull separately.)
 The compile time dependencies must look like this:

     web -> core (already defined)
     plugin -> core